Science vs Reality: Do Not Obey Scientists – Practice What Works

 Some people treat science like a religion and blindly believe in it while they treat those who don’t as heretics.

 I won’t name them here to prevent this debate from becoming personal.
-Let it be said that it was a heated one.
+Let it be said that it usually is a heated one.

-Science will tell us one thing but reality won’t obey what scientists declare to be true.
+Science will tell us one thing yet reality won’t obey what scientists declare to be true.

 In many cases you will notice that the weather forecast was wrong.